silandkyan/FE-DPECc/git_flow.md

 `git switch BRANCH_NAME`

-or

-`git checkout BRANCH_NAME`

-now do all necessary tests and modifications; when done, push the branch up:
+now do all necessary tests and modifications; when done, push the branch up to github:

 `git push origin BRANCH_NAME`